stac-utils/pystac-client/docs/usage.rst

 Instances of :class:`~pystac_client.ItemSearch` have 2 methods for iterating over results:

-* :meth:`ItemSearch.get_item_collections <pystac_client.ItemSearch.item_collections>`:
+* :meth:`ItemSearch.get_item_collections
-  iterator over *pages* of results, yielding an :class:`~pystac.ItemCollection` for each page of results.
+  <pystac_client.ItemSearch.get_item_collections>`: iterator over *pages* of results,
+  yielding an :class:`~pystac.ItemCollection` for each page of results.
 * :meth:`ItemSearch.get_items <pystac_client.ItemSearch.get_items>`: an iterator over
-  individual Item objects, yielding a :class:`pystac.Item` instance for Item that matches the search criteria.
+  individual Item objects, yielding a :class:`pystac.Item` instance for all Items that match the search criteria.

-In addition three additional convenience methods are provided:
+* :meth:`ItemSearch.get_items_as_dicts <pystac_client.ItemSearch.get_items_as_dicts>`:
+  iterate over individual results, yielding a :class:`dict` instance representing each item that matches the search criteria.
+This eliminates the overhead of creating class:`pystac.Item` objects with pydantic

+Additionally, the ``matched`` method can be used to access result metadata about how many total items matched the query:

 * :meth:`ItemSearch.matched <pystac_client.ItemSearch.matched>`: returns the number
   of hits (items) for this search if the API supports the STAC API Context Extension.
   Not all APIs support returning a total count, in which case a warning will be issued.
-* :meth:`ItemSearch.get_all_items <pystac_client.ItemSearch.get_all_items>`: Rather
-  than return an iterator, this function will fetch all items and return them as a single :class:`~pystac.ItemCollection`.
-* :meth:`ItemSearch.get_all_items_as_dict
-  <pystac_client.ItemSearch.get_all_items_as_dict>` : Like `get_all_items` this fetches
-  all items but returns them as a GeoJSON FeatureCollection dictionary rather than a PySTAC object.
-This can be more efficient if only a dictionary of the results is needed.

 .. code-block:: python